-The Event log resides in the Display Module which enables events from main and standby side to be stored.
+The Event log resides in the Display Module.
 The events in the Event log are date and time stamped to indicate when the event occurred.
 The Event log provides detailed information about each car detected.

 The information provided includes:

 - EZ levels

 - EX levels

 - Distance recordings

 - Speed recordings